-The resolution adopted by the General Assembly also calls upon all stakeholders to conserve and sustainably use the oceans, seas and marine resources for sustainable development, and to dedicate more resources to marine scientific research.
-Specific efforts should be made to accomplish this aim, including the strengthening of interdisciplinary research and sustained ocean and coastal observation, promotion of decision-making based on the best available science, encouragement of scientific and technological innovation, as well as enhancement of the contribution of marine biodiversity to the development of developing countries, in particular Small Island Developing States and least developed countries.
+The resolution adopted by the General Assembly also calls upon all stakeholders to conserve and sustainably use the oceans, seas and marine resources for sustainable development, and to dedicate more resources to marine Specific efforts scientific research. should be made to accomplish this aim, including the strengthening of interdisciplinary research and sustained ocean and coastal observation, promotion of decision-making based on the best available science, encouragement of scientific and technological innovation, enhancement of the well as contribution of marine biodiversity to the development of developing countries, in particular Small Island Developing States and least developed countries.